nickassafkirk/hygge_houseplants/README.md

 I discovered the ability to limit UUID in [this stack overflow post](https://stackoverflow.com/questions/26030811/generate-a-unique-string-in-python-django/26032898)

 * To prevent validation errors when submitting images with blank src values on the single product page I entered ```data:,``` as a temporary img src value.
 The images are dynamically changed using javascript so this is only necessary to prevent validation errors.
 The solution for this was found [in this post](https://stackoverflow.com/questions/5775469/whats-the-valid-way-to-include-an-image-with-no-src).

+* I would also like to credit Anouk Smet, [who's README was a great example of the deployment procedures](https://github.com/AnoukSmet/Casa-Pedra-Nobre)

 ---
 ## Testing